 - FINA 6322 Introductory Financial Modeling (2 credits)

 - Either FINA 6321 Portfolio Analysis & Management (2 credits) or FINA 6323 Advanced Financial Modeling (2 credits)

 FINA 6121 Debt Markets, Interest Rates, and Hedging (2 credits)

 Required for all Growth Fund Students

 - FINA 6242 Advanced Corporate Financial Statement Analysis (4 credits)

 - Mid October: Open House and Information sessions for MBA students interested in learning more about the Funds Enterprise Program

 - Early November: First year MBA students submit their enterprise preferencing choice.
-Students are notified of a decision before the end of their first semester.

-- Summer Session: Students are required to attend weekly meetings to review portfolio performance.
+- Summer Session: Students are required to attend monthly meetings to review portfolio performance.
 Students who cannot attend in person must call in to the conference call.
 Connect with mentors to establish rapport and review career goals.